-Structure Information: The Representation Information that imparts meaning about how other information is organized.
-For example, it maps bit streams to common computer types such as characters, numbers, and pixels and aggregations of those types such as character strings and arrays.
+Structure Information: The Representation Information that imparts meaning about how the Data Object is organized.

+NOTE: For example, Structure Information maps bit streams to common computer types such as characters, numbers, and pixels and aggregations of those types such as character strings and arrays.